jgoggles/danweaver.dev/content/posts/lets-build-an-array.md

 2) You learn some things about functional programming (go check out [Elixir](https://elixir-lang.org/)!)
-3) Maybe I sparked your interest in Lisp, a classic and interesting language that served as inspiration for Ruby (go learn [Lisp](http://www.gigamonkeys.com/book/)!)
+3) Maybe I sparked your interest in Lisp, a classic and interesting language that served as an inspiration for Ruby (go learn [Lisp](http://www.gigamonkeys.com/book/)!)
 5) It was fun!